Fast track your treatment

 Although the exact reason for cataracts developing is not known, it is thought that the following factors might increase the risk of cataracts:

-You will probably have to wear a pad on your eye overnight.
-You should be able to feel your eye within a few hours, and your vision will likely take a few days to return.
 Some pain, grittiness, double vision and a red eye are common side effects after cataract surgery and will reduce with time.

 You’ll then need to go to your optician for an eye test three to six weeks after your operation as you will probably need new glasses.